YiJeongseop/Tetris/README.md

 ## Prerequisites

 * It is recommended to create and activate a Python virtual environment
-* Install the requirements lybraries with:
+* Install the requirements libraries with:

   ```bash
   make requirements (mingw32-make requirements)